pathwaycom/pathway/README.md

 $ pathway spawn python main.py
 ```

-Pathway natively supports multithreading.
+Pathway Live Data Framework natively supports multithreading.
 To launch your application with 3 threads, you can do as follows:
 ```
 $ pathway spawn --threads 3 python main.py
 ```

-To jumpstart a Pathway project, you can use our [cookiecutter template](https://github.com/pathwaycom/cookiecutter-pathway).
+To jumpstart a Pathway Live Data Framework project, you can use our [cookiecutter template](https://github.com/pathwaycom/cookiecutter-pathway).

 ### Docker<a id="docker"></a>

-You can easily run Pathway using docker.
+You can easily run Pathway Live Data Framework using docker.

-#### Pathway image
+#### Pathway Live Data Framework image

-You can use the [Pathway docker image](https://hub.docker.com/r/pathwaycom/pathway), using a Dockerfile:
+You can use the [Pathway Live Data Framework docker image](https://hub.docker.com/r/pathwaycom/pathway), using a Dockerfile:

 ```dockerfile
 FROM pathwaycom/pathway:latest